servo/servo/python/servo/mutation/README.md

 }
 ```

 Please ensure that each folder that requires a mutant to be generated consists of test_mapping.json file so that the script can function as expected.
+Wildcards are not allowed in test_mapping.json.

 If we want to run mutation test for a source path then there should be test_mapping.json in that path and all the subdirectories which has source files.